Abhi-213/5c-Networks/README.md

         return self.conv(x);
  ```
 ConvBlock Class:
-Defines a convolutional block consisting of two convolutional layers, each followed by batch normalization and a ReLU activation function
+Defines a convolutional block consisting of two convolutional layers, each followed by batch normalization and a ReLU activation function.
+Components:
+* Convolutional Layer (nn.Conv2d): Applies a 2D convolution operation on the input.
+* Batch Normalization (nn.BatchNorm2d): Normalizes the output to stabilize and accelerate training.
+* ReLU Activation (nn.ReLU): Adds non-linearity, allowing the network to learn complex patterns.

 ```
 class NestedUNet(nn.Module):